 - Very creamy and moist cake with dark chocolate flavors

-- Light brown sugar: I do not recommend swapping this ingredients as I haven't tried any other sweetener.
+- Light brown sugar: I do not recommend swapping this ingredient as I haven't tried any other sweetener.
 I love the flavor of light brown sugar although regular dark brown sugar should work too.

 - Lemon juice: combined with the plant-based milk, it acts like a classic buttermilk!